openkfw/TruBudget/docs/user-guide/projects/workflowitem.md

 2. Click the "Projects" menu point
 3. Click the blue magnifier icon in the bottom right corner of a project
 4. Click the grey magnifier icon on the most right of the subproject you want to view
-5. Click the pen icon next to the assignee field of the worklfowitem which shall be updated
+5. Click the pen icon next to the assignee field of the workflowitem which shall be updated
 6. Fill in the fields that shall be updated:

     - "Workflow Title": Title of the workflowitem